Articles

 There, away from others, grandmother and granddaughter performed a ritual of release.
 Ninmah instructed Uttu to remove Enki’s seed from her body and bury it in the depths of the Earth — to let the Earth receive, transform, and absorb what would not be brought to term.

 This closing act is not framed as punishment.
 It is framed as reclamation.
+(This ritual may benefit people today.)

-What began as rivalry between brothers had by then spread through generations of daughters, granddaughters, sexual wounds, succession struggles, and distorted love.
+What began as a rivalry between brothers had by then spread through generations of daughters, granddaughters, sexual wounds, succession struggles, and distorted love.
 The family line did not carry only inheritance.
 It carried trauma.

 And in this narrative, that trauma did not remain in antiquity.
 It imprinted itself into royalty, patriarchy, rulership, and human systems of power that persist to this day.